 - Separate the florets from the stalks and peel the outer green layer from the stalks (as seen in the cross-section of the stem in image 1).
 Chop the stalks into roughly 1-inch cubes.

-- Chop the florets uniformly, about the same size as the stalks.
+- Chop the broccoli into small florets, about the same size as the stalks.
 You can do a good job of that by chopping from the stem instead of breaking into florets (as in the picture above).

 - Peel and chop the potatoes into 1-inch cubes.

 - Mix all the seasoning ingredients in a small bowl.

 - Place the cubed potatoes and broccoli stems together in a large bowl.

 - Add half of the seasoning and mix well.

 - Place broccoli florets in another bowl and mix in the rest of the seasoning.
 Massage the florets until the seasoning gets well incorporated.

 - Preheat the oven to 200°C/392°F. Spread out the potatoes and broccoli stems on a sheet pan or a large baking sheet.
 (Don’t forget to line it with parchment paper for easy cleanup.)